 To be common-sense – to be what you expect or to be rational or reasonable.

-To be counter-initiative – to be the opposite of what you expect.
+To be counter-intuitive – to be the opposite of what you expect.

 To go against the grain – to do something against the common way of thinking, living or working.